Cybersecurity Trends: Resilience Through Transformation

 Frequently asked questions on cybersecurity

 Cybersecurity fails because of a lack of adequate controls.
-No organisation can be 100% secure.
+No organization can be 100% secure.
 Cybersecurity teams must decide where, when and how to invest in IT controls and cyber defense.
 To do that, benchmark your security capabilities and identify gaps to fill and priorities to target.

 Do not overlook the human element.
 Cybercriminals have become experts at social engineering to trick employees.
 Making sure employees have the information and know-how to defend against attacks is critical.